You have number seven standing by, number eight, but really number six.

 That's not who they are.

-You might say this is easy too.
+You might say this is easy, too, the Patriots.

-The Patriots, these are not Patriots.
+These are not Patriots.

 Not today.

-People the founding fathers and so forth.
+People that saved the country, people of founding fathers and so forth.

-Nope, nope, they're not Patriots.
+Nope, nope, they're not patriots.

 They're the original polluters.